-Imagine being an Irish aristocrat—living the high-life, free to roam the halls of your own stunning, mysterious castle.
+Imagine being an Irish aristocrat—living the high life, free to roam the halls of your own stunning, mysterious castle.
 At Donegal Castle, you can do just that.
-The castle is packed in rich Irish history.
-Built in the 15th century by the chieftain of the O’Donnell Clan, it was home to this prominent Gaelic family for several centuries.
+The castle is packed with rich Irish history.
+Built-in the 15th century by the chieftain of the O’Donnell Clan, it was home to this prominent Gaelic family for several centuries.
 Once you’re done marveling at the amazing architecture and rich history, you’ll find the delightful city of Donegal just outside.

 For abundant walking trails and scenic waterfalls, look no further than Glenveagh National Park.
 As the second-largest national park in Ireland, this park is packed with Ireland’s famed lush greenery and amazing vistas.
 Not to mention, there’s even a beautiful castle—the Glenveagh Castle—perched on the shores of Lough Veagh (inside the park).
 Access to the castle gardens and café is only €8.